 DPO Vs PPO Dental Plan

-A Dental Plan Organization (DPO) is any person or company who provides directly or arranges to administer one or more plans providing dental services that are on a prepaid or postpaid individual or group capitation basis.
-The covered person is eligible to receive treatment from in-network dentists only (except in the case of an emergency over fifty (50) miles from home).
-The covered person may be required to pay a deductible or copayment for treatment, but no balance billing is allowed.
+A Dental Plan Organization (DPO) is an entity that directly provides or arranges for the administration of one or more dental service plans on a prepaid or postpaid individual or group capitation basis.
+Under this type of plan, covered individuals are eligible to receive treatment only from dentists within the plan's network, except in the case of an emergency more than fifty (50) miles from home.
+While a deductible or copayment may be required for treatment, balance billing is not permitted.

 DPO Dental Plan

-Designated Provider Organization (DPO) plans are primarily offered to hospital employer groups (and their families) to encourage them to seek services from providers within that same hospital group, in exchange for lower or waived copays.
+A Designated Provider Organization (DPO) plan is a type of health insurance plan primarily offered to employees of hospitals and their families, which encourages them to seek medical services from providers within the same hospital group.
+This is done in exchange for lower or waived copays.
 The DPO plan is available as a Preferred Provider Organization (PPO) or Point of Service (POS) and is typically self-insured.

 PPO Insurance Plans

 A network-based health plan contracts with medical providers, such as hospitals and doctors, to create a network of participating providers.
 Members typically pay less for services received from in-network providers, but may face higher costs for using out-of-network providers.
 Out-of-network care may not be covered, or may only be covered at a lower benefit level, resulting in additional costs to the member.

 PPO Insurance Cost